Apple's new iPhone 8 and iPhone 8 Plus arrive in the United States on September 22, but you can fork over your hard-earned cash for one right now!

 Like the Apple Store app and Apple.com, many of the carriers often offer "pre-registration," which lets you pre-enter your carrier details to speed up the process of acquiring a new phone.

 If all else fails: Check the other big box stores

-If Apple and the carrier websites aren't doing it for you — or you want to support big-box stores—you can order your very own iPhone SE on one of the websites for the electronics store of your choice.
-Best Buy, Walmart, and Target usually offer online order sales, but I wouldn't be surprised if there were other stores with the same options; if you want to try ordering someplace I haven't listed, your best bet is to check the company's website first to make sure the iPhone SE is available.
+If Apple and the carrier websites aren't doing it for you — or you want to support big-box stores—you can order your very own iPhone 8 or 8 Plus on one of the websites for the electronics store of your choice.
+Best Buy, Walmart, and Target usually offer online order sales, but I wouldn't be surprised if there were other stores with the same options; if you want to try ordering someplace I haven't listed, your best bet is to check the company's website first to make sure the iPhone 8 and 8 Plus are available.

-Are you picking up a new iPhone SE?
+Are you picking up a new iPhone 8 or iPhone 8 Plus?
 Have other questions about the order process?
 Let us know below.

 Serenity was formerly the Managing Editor at iMore, and now works for Apple.
 She's been talking, writing about, and tinkering with Apple products since she was old enough to double-click.
 In her spare time, she sketches, sings, and in her secret superhero life, plays roller derby.
 Follow her on Twitter @settern.

 What do you think availability will be like?

 Thank you for signing up to iMore.
 You will receive a verification email shortly.

 There was a problem.
 Please refresh the page and try again.